 Horror based art may not be my thing, but I can certainly create some anti-valentines…

 Yes, I know I skipped #4, but #5 just couldn’t wait to leap out of my pen.
 It is funny both the zombie and the willing victim think they are so unique, but turns out there are tons of folks like both.
-Who knew?
+Who knew it was a well-documented thing?

 I worry that this one might be construed as disrespectful, but I do not mean it that way.
 I tried to think of something that would match the theme better, but this image just seemed to stick in my mind, so here it is.